nstuyvesant/baldr/README.md

 5. Type `cd baldr && npm install` to connect to the directory and install NodeJS dependencies

-6. Type `psql -d postgres -f db_create.sql` to create the vr database and populate it with sample data for a cloud called demo.perfectomobile.com with a snapshot for 2018-06-20
+6. Type `psql -d postgres -f db_create.sql` to create the baldr database and populate it with sample data for a cloud called demo.perfectomobile.com with a snapshot for 2018-06-20

 7. Type `npm start`